tgstoecker/MuWU/README.md

 With conda and the included YAML files all required software and dependencies are downloaded and prepared into conda environment during runtime of the workflow.

 MuWU requires to adhere to the directory structure explained in the following.
-During the workflow new directories will be created however for easy usage please copy or move your sequencing data to the RawReads directory.
+During the workflow new directories will be created, however for easy usage please copy or move your sequencing data to the RawReads directory.
-Fasta and annotation files are downloaded automatically from ensembl; e.g. currently used v4 maize reference assembly and annotation:
+Fasta and annotation files are downloaded automatically from ensembl; e.g. currently used: v4 maize reference assembly and annotations:

 - Zea_mays.B73_RefGen_v4.dna.toplevel.fa